 \subsubsection{Koopman Operator}

 Consider a real-valued measurement function $\psi: \mathbb{R}^{P} \rightarrow \mathbb{R}$, termed as an observable, residing within an infinite-dimensional Hilbert space.
-The Koopman operator $\mathcal{K}$, a linear operator on this space, evolves the observable such that~\cite{proctor2018generalizing}

-The Koopman operator linearizes non-linear dynamics in observable space but operates in an infinite-dimensional space, posing challenges.
+The Koopman operator $\mathcal{K}$, a linear operator in this space, evolves the observable such that~\cite{proctor2018generalizing} The Koopman operator linearizes non-linear dynamics in an observable space but operates in an infinite-dimensional space, posing challenges.
 To address this, we identify an invariant subspace spanned by Koopman eigenfunctions ${\psi_1, \psi_2, \cdots, \psi_d}$, where $d$ is a finite positive integer, allowing for a finite-dimensional representation.
 Applying the Koopman operator to this subspace keeps the system in this subspace.
 Leveraging this linearity structure and linearly embedding control commands within observable space, we derive a global linear approximation of non-linear dynamics in~\eqref{eq_control_affine} as~\cite{mamakoukas2019local}